What is Leca and why is it useful for plants?

 What exactly is Leca?

-Like I mentioned at the beginning, Leca stands for Lightweight expanded clay aggregate.
-In layman 's terms, this means that you have baked clay balls that can soak up a little water and they expand when they're soaking up the water.
+In simple terms, Leca is a collection of baked clay balls that expand when you soak them in water.
 The water that's soaked up in the clay balls can be used to water plants.
 However, unlike soil, Leca is just a collection of clay balls and doesn't contain any nutrients.
-All they do is soak up a little water and expand accordingly.
-Any nutrients your plants need, you need to add into the water.
+All they do is soak up a little water and expand.
+Your plant will still need nutrients, so you'll need to add these nutrients to the water.

 Why is Leca useful for growing your plants?

-So now that you know Leca is just a collection of expanding clay balls, you might be wondering how this has any benefit for your plants.
-So here is a list of the benefits, after which we'll go through them, one at a time.
+Now that you know Leca is just a collection of expanding clay balls, you might be wondering how this helps you to keep your plants healthy and thriving.

 - The risks of getting pests are reduced